Saturday, March 20, 2010

 Chichén Itzá

 After leaving Chichén Itzá, we went to a cenote (sinkhole).
-There are no above-ground rivers or lakes in the Yucatan, but there are underground rivers and many cenotes.
+There are no rivers or lakes above ground in the Yucatan, but there are underground rivers and many cenotes.
 This particular cenote was spectacular.

-After lunch, we were left to wait for our new tour group, which was much larger and traveling in a bus.
+After lunch, we waited for our new tour group, which was much larger and traveling by bus.
 While waiting, we met an interesting couple from Hong Kong.
 They were at the very end of a three-month vacation.
 They had been to Argentina, took a two-week cruise to Antarctica, visited Chile, the Galapagos, Guatemala, Mexico, and others.
 After about an hour wait, we were on our way to Cancun.
-They had told us the wait for the bus would be 20 minutes, but we knew that was not true as soon as the words were spoken.
+They had told us the wait for the bus would be 20 minutes, but we knew that was not true as soon as the words left their mouths.
 We are adjusting to Mexican time.
 They normally return people to their hotels, but since we didn't have one, they agreed to leave us at the ADO bus terminal, where we knew it would be easy to get a taxi to our ferry in Puerto Juarez.
 Our trip became very interesting once we got to Cancun, as we got a bus tour of the complete hotel district.
 We had been interested in seeing it, but not necessarily willing to go out of our way to do so.
 From our point of view, you would not know you were in Mexico in that part of Cancun.
 We were the last to be dropped off.
 A quick taxi ride, a run to catch the ferry, and a few minutes later, we were back at Isla Mujeres.
 We were back on Ariel at 9:30, exhausted from a week of substantial immersion into the Spanish language and Mexican culture.
 It was wonderful.

 1 comment: